lulzzz/lit-util/README.md

 ### Step 6 - Use the `translate` directive

-If you are using `lit-html` you might want to use the directive `translate`.
-This directive makes sure to automatically update all of the translated parts when the method `setStrings` is called.
+If you are using `lit-html` you might want to use the `translate` directive.
+This directive makes sure to automatically update all of the translated parts when the method `setStrings` is called and the `stringsChanged` event is dispatched on the window object.

 ```javascript
 class MyComponent extends LitElement {